Serious Grillers Love Our Selection of Grills & Smokers

 It takes some planning to cook with a wood grill.
 The wood has to reduce to a bed of hot embers before you can start grilling.

-Wood grills must be placed on level ground to work properly.
-So you'll have make sure you have the right location.
+Wood grills work properly only on level ground, so you'll have to make sure you have the right location.

 Unlike gas or pellet grills, there is no grate.
 You have to cook the meat by hand requiring some physical labor on your part.